YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

    CR[EATE] [-R[EGION]=region-name]

-The single optional -REGION qualifier specifies a region for which to create a database file.
+The single optional REGION qualifier specifies a region for which to create a database file.

 Note that one YottaDB database file grows to a maximum size of 1,040,187,392(992Mi) blocks.
 This means, for example, that with an 8KB block size, the maximum single database file size is 1,792GB (8KB*224M).
 Note that this is the size of one database file -- a logical database (an M global variable namespace) can consist of an arbitrary number of database files.